Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 1. Water

-The most simple way to soften dog food is to add a little bit of water to it.
+The simplest way to soften dog food is to add a little bit of water to it.
 This will make the kibble easier to chew and also help your dog to stay hydrated.
 Just be sure not to add too much water, or else the food will lose its flavor and nutrients.

 2. Chicken Broth